sherifcodeur/Galo-CLI/README.md

 ## command: controller

+usage: **galo controller modelName typeofdatabase typeofcrud paginationType**

+* modelName : the name of the model for which you want to create a controller CRUD , it will also name the controller automatically :modelNameController

+* typeofdatabase : two choices : mongoose | sequelize

+* typeofcrud : two choices , in fact it is the rendering we want : api or ejs

+* paginationType : three choices : none | cursor | skip  this will be used in the index (show all and search)

+example : `galo controller User mongoose api skip`

 #### mongoose

-* for pure api project a CRUD: - optional: pagination
+* for pure api project

-* for rendering with ejs - optional: pagination
+* for rendering with ejs rendering

 #### sequelize

-* for pure api project : CRUD - optional: pagination
+* for pure api project

-* for rendering with ejs - optional: pagination
+* for rendering with ejs rendering